-Whilst Chuck Stewart is no Francis Wolff, who excelled in capturing the person, Stewart documents the paraphernalia, see what a contrabass clarinet actually looks like, Leon Thomas’s patchwork waistcoat, McBee and Davis’s choice of contrasting T-shirts, Roy Haynes about to whack a gong, and Lonnie Liston Smith puzzling how to operate a thumb piano: so where exactly does the thumb go?,
+Whilst Chuck Stewart is no Francis Wolff, who excelled in capturing the person, Stewart documents the paraphernalia, see what a contrabass clarinet actually looks like, Idris Muhammed’s patchwork waistcoat, McBee and Davis’s choice of contrasting T-shirts, Lonnie Liston Smith is about to whack a gong, and Leon Thomas puzzling how to operate a thumb piano: so where exactly does the thumb go?,

 Early seventies Impulse covers were not built to last, they stopped the beautiful lamination found on earlier Impulse covers, these later manufactured now prone to show ring-wear, especially through dark colours.
 Harry’s Place